saich/ClosureEclipse/README.md

 * Supports only Eclipse Indigo (3.7) or later.
 * Project-level settings are saved for the workspace, not at project-level.
 * You can't choose the version of Closure Compiler you want to use.
+* Specifying the externs files is not supported yet.

 ---------------------------------------
 Got a feature request?
 Or found a bug?
 Go ahead and log an issue [here](https://github.com/saich/ClosureEclipse/issues)